xaizek/uncov/docs/05-subcommands.md

 select Nth to the latest build.
 For example, to specify range from previous build to one build before that one would write `@-1 @-2`.

+Lastly, branch names can be used to specify latest build from that branch (e.g., `@master`).

 Resolving ambiguity
 -------------------